Screening and Mammogram Guidelines

 3D Mammograms and Molecular Breast Imaging

 There are special screening rules for people who are at a high risk for breast cancer or who have found a lump or other suspicious area in their breasts.
 Mammograms can help diagnose the issue, but a doctor may also suggest other tests, like a sonogram or an MRI, because having dense breast tissue makes it harder for mammograms to spot the cancer.
 Dense tissue and tumors both appear light on mammograms, unlike fatty tissue.
-Women with dense breast tissue may be told to have 3D tomosynthesis (3D mammograms) or molecular breast imaging (MBI), rather than normal mammograms.
+Women with dense breast tissue may be told to have 3D tomosynthesis (3D mammograms) or molecular breast imaging (MBI), rather than standard mammograms.

 3D-tomosynthesis takes multiple X-ray pictures of each breast from many angles and does not compress the breast as much as traditional mammograms.
 Molecular breast imaging uses a radioactive tracer, injected through a vein, to reveal cancer inside the breast.
 Breast cancer cells absorb the radioactive substance more than normal cells, so they “light up,” making them easier to spot.
 A special scanner is used to locate high concentrations of the substance and thereby identify the location of cancer.
 Unfortunately, molecular breast imaging and 3-D tomosynthesis may not be covered by all health insurance providers.
 The cost may make them inaccessible to some groups of women, and they are not available in all care facilities.
 Before you pursue a screening plan, discuss it with your doctor and ask about risks and benefits.